GJDuck/EffectiveSan/README.md

 Follow-up Work
 ==============

-* C. Poncelet et el,
+* C. Poncelet et al.,
   [*So Many Fuzzers, So Little Time*](https://doi.org/10.1145/3551349.3556946), ASE 2022,
   This paper combines EffectiveSan with fuzzing, and found several